mockingbirdnest/Principia/documentation/Releasing.md

 After this is done, build the DLL using Profile Guided Optimization:

 1. Select configuration `Release`, platform `x64`.
+* Remove all existing artifacts: `rm .\Release`.
-* Run `Build > Rebuild Solution`.
+* Run `Build > Build Solution`.
 This makes sure that the tools and generated code are up-to-date.
 It also creates the `journal_test.exe` binary.
 * Select project `ksp_plugin` and run `Build > Profile Guided Optimization > Instrument`.
 * Select project `journal` and run `Project > Set as StartUp Project`
 * With project `journal` selected, run `Project > Properties`.
 For configuration `Release` select the `Debugging` page and set `Command Arguments` to `--gtest_filter=PlayerTest.Benchmarks`.